Using Psychology to Boost Your Grades: Taking Notes

 Take your notes.
 Photograph them with your cell phone.
 Then stick them straight into a digital notebook.
 I am a Microsoft OneNote fan (free app download for your phone, and it works on your Windows or Mac laptop or tablet).
 Other people use Evernote.
 You can use Word or Google Docs or anything that allows you to drop an image into a page and combine it with text.

 You can essentially take the Cornell Note System and move it in the digital age.
 Create a two column table.
-Drop the photo of your notes into the large left column.
+Drop the photo of your notes into the large right column.
 Now type all your questions and notes on your left.
 You can add text boxes to put in your summaries as needed.

 This system has several advantages: